Robust Footstep Planning and LQR Control for Dynamic Quadrupedal Locomotion: INTRODUCTION

 \subsection{Contributions}

 This paper focuses on improving the robustness of dynamic quadrupedal gaits.
-The trotting gait of quadruped robots will be primarily studied and demonstrated in simulation and real experiments.
+The trotting and pacing gaits of a quadruped robot will be studied and demonstrated in simulations and real experiments (see Fig. \ref{f:fig1}).
 The main contributions lie in the computation speed of the MPC and the optimal feedback control.
-As an additional contribution, our approach is shown to be valid both with spherical and adaptive feet with flexible soles.
-Our contributions are listed as follows:
+As an additional contribution, our approach is shown to be valid both with the default spherical feet and the adaptive feet \cite{adaptivefeet2021} with flexible soles.
+The main contributions are listed as follows:

-\begin{enumerate} \item We propose to formulate foothold planning as a QP problem subject to LIPM dynamics, which can be solved within the control cycle of 2.5 ms. Running re-planning at high frequency allows the robot to be responsive to disturbances and control commands.
+\begin{enumerate} \item We propose to formulate foothold planning as a QP problem subject to LIPM dynamics, which can be solved within the control cycle of $\SI{2.5}{\milli\second}$.
+Running re-planning at high frequency allows the robot to be responsive to disturbances and control commands.
 The higher the updating frequency of the MPC, the better the reactivity achieved by the robot. \item We use unconstrained infinite-horizon LQR to generate optimal gains for base control in order to improve the robustness of the controller and cope with underactuation.
-Meanwhile, we use the projected inverse dynamic framework to satisfy the inequality constraints in an orthogonal subspace. \item We validate through experiments that our approach aids locomotion both for robots using traditional spherical as well as novel adaptive feet with passive ankles.
-Additionally, we show that the use of adaptive feet with flexible soles improves foot adaptation on rough terrains, increases the foot-terrain contact surface, and reduces slippage. \end{enumerate}
+Meanwhile, we inherit the advantage of our previous projected inverse dynamic framework to satisfy the inequality constraints in an orthogonal subspace, which is different to the purely QP-based controllers \cite{Saab2013}\cite{del2015prioritized}\cite{herzog2016}. \end{enumerate}